jaydeelicious/thesis-kanellopoulos/README.md

 thesis-ad-conversion/
 Next-visit conversion prediction, i.e. estimating whether a subject without AD at baseline will progress to AD at the following visit(s).

-# Structure

-├── thesis-ad-diagnosis/    # Preprocessing for diagnosis cohort and tralzformer experiment for diagnosis task ├── thesis-ad-conversion/   # Preprocessing for conversion cohort and tralzformer experiment for conversion task

 # Versions